 Do a Google search.

 Check for reviews on Facebook, Google, Better Business Bureau, Yelp, & Angi.
 Facebook gives businesses an option to hide the review section.
 If you can’t find Facebook reviews, there’s probably a reason they are hidden.
 The written reviews are the ones that count, don’t pay attention to those 5 stars with no written review attached.

 Look the company up on Better Business Bureau.
 Check local court records to see if they’ve had legal issues.

 Details are Important

-Do their products follow FEMA guidelines?
+Do their products meet or exceed FEMA guidelines?
 Were they tested and certified at the Texas Tech Wind Institute?
 Shelters tested at the Wind Institute make sure the shelter can survive a direct hit from a tornado.